Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse8.png)

-As you can see in the screenshot, I’ve also used the `getfile` command to get an copy of the NTDS database file.
-In general, many malicious activities can be executed within security context.
+As you can see in the screenshot, I’ve also used the `getfile` command to get a copy of the NTDS database file.
+In general, many malicious activities can be executed within the given security context.

 **Result: Domain Admin with pre-defined user name and password has been created successfully.**

 ### Exfiltrate access tokens of Global Admin from Azure PowerShell by adding custom PostImportScript

 Az PowerShell module allows to load a custom script after initialization by placing a script file to the “PostImportScripts” folder.
-This will be abused to run the `Get-AzAccessToken` cmdlet as soon the administrator is using an “Az.Resource” cmdlet (e.g. `Get-AzResourceGroup`).
-Furthermore, the script will create an access token for Microsoft Graph or Azure ARM API and exfiltrate them to a blob storage.
+This will be abused to run the `Get-AzAccessToken` cmdlet as soon the administrator is using an “Az.Resource” cmdlet (e.g., `Get-AzResourceGroup`).
+Furthermore, the script will create an access token for Microsoft Graph or Azure ARM API and exfiltrate them to blob storage.

 The following script (Copy-AzTokenPostImportScripts.ps1) will be executed in the Live Response command console to create the previously described script file.